 The robust multi-product pricing problem is to determine the prices of a collection of products so as to maximize the worst-case revenue, where the worst case is taken over an uncertainty set of demand models that the firm expects could be realized in practice.
 A tacit assumption in this approach is that the pricing decision is a deterministic decision: the prices of the products are fixed and do not vary.
 In this paper, we consider a randomized approach to robust pricing, where a decision maker specifies a distribution over potential price vectors so as to maximize its worst-case revenue over an uncertainty set of demand models.
-We formally define this problem — the randomized robust price optimization problem — and analyze when a randomized price scheme performs as well as a deterministic price vector, and identify cases in which it can yield a benefit.
-We also propose two solution methods for obtaining an optimal randomization scheme over a discrete set of candidate price vectors based on constraint generation and double column generation, respectively, and show how these methods are applicable for common demand models, such as the linear, semi-log and log-log demand models.
-We numerically compare the randomized approach against the deterministic approach on a variety of synthetic and real problem instances; on synthetic instances, we show that the improvement in worst-case revenue can be as much as 1300%, while on real data instances derived from a grocery retail scanner dataset, the improvement can be as high as 92%.
+We formally define this problem – the randomized robust price optimization problem – and analyze when a randomized price scheme performs as well as a deterministic scheme versus when it yields a benefit.
+We also propose solution methods for obtaining an optimal randomization scheme over a discrete set of candidate price vectors and show how these methods are applicable for common demand models, such as the linear, semi-log and log-log demand models.
+We numerically compare the randomized and deterministic approaches on a variety of synthetic and real problem instances; on instances derived from a real grocery retail scanner dataset, we show that the improvement in worst-case revenue can be as high as 92%.
+Using the same grocery retail scanner dataset, we also show that the randomized approach can produce price prescriptions that achieve higher out-of-sample revenue than the nominal and deterministic robust approaches.

 Citation